starVisionTeam/MCHuman/README.md

     author    = {Liu, Leyuan and Sun, Jianchi and Gao, Yunqi and Chen, Jingying.}, }
   ```

+  ## Environments
+  This code has tested with PyTorch 1.4.0 and CUDA 10.1.  on Ubuntu 18.04.

   ## Installation
   Please run the following commands to download the necessary assets (including the pre-trained models):